nixie237/javascript_loops/README.md

 ## Setup Instructions

-1. Clone this repository
+1. Fork this repository
+2. Clone the forked repository
-2. Run `npm install` to install dependencies
+3. Run `npm install` to install dependencies
-3. Implement the required functions in `index.js`
+4. Implement the required functions in `index.js`
-4. Run `npm test` to check your solutions
+5. Run `npm test` to check your solutions

 ## Functions to Implement